gr0uch/simulacra/README.md

 - **TreeWalker** (DOM Level 2): fast iteration through DOM nodes.
 - **MutationObserver** (DOM Level 4): used for the `animate` helper.

 No shims are included.
-At the bare minimum, it works in IE9+ with a WeakMap polyfill, but otherwise it should work in IE11+.
+The bare minimum should be IE9, which has object property support.

 ## Server-Side Rendering